fantastec/documentation-style-guide/README.md

 ### Introductions

-Aim to introduce top-level documentation (./README.md) with a short summary describing the goal or purpose of the codebase in as close to layman's terms as possible.
+Aim to begin top-level documentation (`./README.md`) with a short summary/introduction describing the goal or purpose of the codebase in as close to layman's terms as possible.

 ### JavaScript